kamranayub/awesome-deved/README.md

-# Awesome DevEd Pantry
+# Awesome DevEd

 A collection of awesome DevEd.

 > DevEd is "developer education" and as part of DevRel can encompass documentation sites, community hubs, blogs, tutorials, articles, courses, talks, games, showcases, webinars, workshops, platforms, universities/academies, visual essays, interactive playgrounds, and more.
 Whatever helps educate developers on a technology or product.

-Curated through the [DevEd Test Kitchen](https://devedtestkitchen.com) by "Chef" Kamran to spotlight and showcase the awesome DevEd everyone is cooking up around us.
+Curated by [Kamran Ayub](https://kamranayub.com) to spotlight and showcase the awesome DevEd everyone is creating.

 # Contributing

-Donations to the pantry are welcome.
+Contributions are welcome.
 "Awesome" is subjective but in general, awesome DevEd is typically "effortful" (not "just" a tutorial/article/how-to), unique in nature, has had evidence-backed impact, or pushes the boundaries of what it means to be "content" such as incorporating gamification, interactivity, or creative production techniques.
 This is what I refer to as "[umami-flavored](https://kamranayub.com/umami?ref=awesome-deved)" content that leaves a really good taste in your mouth.
-Notably it does _not_ need to depend on the creator being "known" or considered a "celebrity chef".
-Anyone can cook Awesome DevEd.
+Notably it does _not_ need to depend on the creator being "known".
+Anyone can create Awesome DevEd.

 # Contents